HKTSS/TSS-LRV/README.md

 # OpenBVE MTR Light Rail Train Plugin
-This is the source code of an OpenBVE Train Plugin used by Hong Kong Transport Simulation Studio's LRV.
+This is the source code of the OpenBVE Train Plugin used by Hong Kong Transport Simulation Studio's LRV.

 ## License
-MIT License
+This Project is licensed under the MIT License